samhuk/trew-component-starter/README.md

 Current known limitations/exclusions:
 * Lack of a script to "set up" the starter
-* For production mode, could use nginx to serve front-end files instead of having both UI and API on one ExpressJS server.
-* Database service.
-This has been left out so far since I think that this is the most deployment-specific/opinionated aspect.

-## Motivation
-I found that the existing starters out there lacked one or more of the above listed aspects that I believe are necessary for a medium to large scale web application.
-I felt like it would be convenient if there was a starter that didn't compromise on detail.

 ## Setup
-Find all occurances of "trew-component-starter" and replace with your desired service name.
+* Find all occurances of "trew-component-starter" and replace with your desired name.
+* Start developing the component within src/client/component! 🚀

 ## Scripts